-Be sure and verify what files can be included by reviewing Replication capabilities.
+Be sure and verify what files can be included by reviewing the Replication capabilities on page 132.

 Replication sets should only include necessary data.
 Including data such as temporary files, logs, and/or locks will add unnecessary overhead and network traffic.
 For example, if you are using Samba, make sure that the location of the lock file (lock dir in samba.conf) is not a location in your Double-Take Availability replication set.